 RingCentral API Rate Limits

 A "rate limit" is a policy that affects the frequency an API can be called.
-They are put in place to protect server infrastructure from being abused or misused.
-RingCentral employs them to enable consistent load allocation with our platform.
+They are put in place to protect server infrastructure from abuse or misuse.
+RingCentral employs rate limits to enable consistent load allocation across our platform.

 ---|---|---|